na-na-hi/renget/archive/mhamp.md

 Faith was playing with one of her fathers weird metal office decor toys as a toddler and produced a bunch of tiny figurines which marched across the carpet to entertain herself
 Max was left on her own for too long and fell from a great height probably would have been seriously injured if not for emergency quirk assist
 Edies cousin ran after her with a scary mask when she was six all of a sudden and she teleported him into her dimension instinctively so ended up traumatizing him worse than he traumatized her
-26.
-Hailey fears loneliness and expects everyone to leave her at some point.
-The other four girls in the clique are the only people she knows who have stayed.
-If they were to leave she'd probably act out violently but not try to win them back.
-Instead she'd likely make use of her wealth to self-destruct colorfully in a variety of expensive ways.
-Edie is scared of cramped spaces and will have a panic attack if shoved into an enclosed area.
-When Minnie was very young she was suddenly kicked out of her friend group which then turned on her for seemingly no reason.
-(Her next friend group was the clique.)
-This incident left her with a deep rooted fear of the same thing happening again which is why she usually goes with the flow within the clique.
-But on the flip side she has very stringent criteria for who she interacts with because she doesn't want to befriend someone and then suddenly find something about them that she dislikes.
-She'd rather have four close friends than a wide circle of acquaintances.
-Anyway if the clique suddenly turned on her she'd probably self-destruct.
-Faith is scared of heights and will freeze up if ever in such a situation.
-While she's usually a squealer she will fall completely silent and remain rigid until her muscles cramp.
-Max is scared of pain in general and will probably tear up if pinched with the intention to hurt.
 28.
 Minnie hates people who insult her family but she doesnt retaliate, thats what the rest of the clique is for She also hates two faced people